maphew/zadam-trilium-wiki/Mobile-frontend.md

 ## Forcing mobile/desktop frontend

 Trilium decides automatically whether to use mobile or desktop frontend.
-If this is not appropriate, you can use `?mobile` or `?desktop` query param on **login** page (i.e. you might need to log out).
+If this is not appropriate, you can use `?mobile` or `?desktop` query param on **login** page (Note: you might need to log out).

 # Scripting